bric3/excalidraw-jetbrains-plugin/README.md

 This will build the plugin and start a sandboxed instance of IntelliJ with the plugin already installed.
 You can even start this in debug mode.

+**TIP**: In order to access the sources of JCEF, clone [JetBrains/jcef](https://github.com/JetBrains/jcef) repository:
+`git clone git@github.com:JetBrains/jcef.git`.
+Then open a JCEF type like `org.cef.CefApp`, identify the version of the jar, eg `cef-81.2.24`, then checkout the matching branch `git checkout cef-81.2.24`.
+Finally, point the source location to the `java/` folder at the root of the cloned repository.

 ----
 The Logo is inspired from the actial [Excalidraw logo](https://github.com/excalidraw/excalidraw-logo/blob/afabcf3f9f5e12d6b1574bc7abd5d63466744155/logo256.svg) (MIT licensed).